 - 4.1.
-The Executive Director of Corporate Resources and Customer Services, under the Council's Constitution, is given the following authority: - a) All money in the hands of the Council shall be aggregated for the purposes of Treasury Management and shall be under the control of the Executive Director of Corporate Resources and Customer Services, the Officer designated for the purposes of Section 151 of the Local Government Act, 1972; - b) All executive decisions on borrowing, investment or financing shall be delegated to the Executive Director of Corporate Resources and Customer Services (or in their absence the Deputy Section 151 Officer) who shall be required to act in accordance with the Council's Treasury Policy, Treasury Management Practices, Investment Management Practices and CIPFA's Standard of Professional Practice on Treasury Management.
+The Executive Director of Corporate Services and Commercial, under the Council's Constitution, is given the following authority: - All money in the hands of the Council shall be aggregated for the purposes of Treasury Management and shall be under the control of the Executive Director of Corporate Services and Commercial, the Officer designated for the purposes of Section 151 of the Local Government Act, 1972; - b) All executive decisions on borrowing, investment or financing shall be delegated to the Executive Director of Corporate Services and Commercial (or in their absence the Deputy Section 151 Officer) who shall be required to act in accordance with the Council's Treasury Policy, Treasury Management Practices, Investment Management Practices and CIPFA's Standard of Professional Practice on Treasury Management.